Merab Kostava: Life

 In 1977, Kostava and Gamsakhurdia were arrested and jailed, charged with spreading anti-Soviet propaganda, the result of them raising awareness about the systemic pillaging of Georgian church artifacts and the deportation and subsequent treatment of the Georgian Muslims.
 In 1978, Kostava and Gamsakhurdia were nominated to the Nobel Peace Prize by the Congress of the USA.
 They were sentenced to three years in prison and two years in exile to Siberia.
 Although Kostava was supposed to be released from prison in 1982, he was sentenced to additional three years in camp and two years in exile on 15 December 1981 in controversial circumstances for allegedly "insulting an officer of the law".
 He was sent to Irkutsk to serve his sentence and began the hunger strike in protest, which in overall lasted for 13 months.

 Kostava was released from prison in May, 1987.
 In 1988, he co-founded the Society of Saint Ilia the Righteous and was one of the leaders of this political pro-independence organization.
-From 1988–1989 he was one of the organizers and active participants of most (if not all) peaceful pro-independence political actions within the Georgian SSR.
-On April 9, 1989 Kostava was jailed again but was released after 45 days under public pressure.
+From 1988 to 1989 he was one of the organizers and active participants of most (if not all) peaceful pro-independence political actions within the Georgian SSR.
+On April 9, 1989, Kostava was jailed again but was released after 45 days under public pressure.

 Merab Kostava was active in the underground network of Samizdat publishers, co-publisher of the Georgian underground periodical "Okros Satsmisi" ("The Golden Fleece").
 He was the author of many important literary and scientific works.